 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Inverness is worth considering.

-Inverness is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Inverness is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Inverness in 2022 was $67,928, which is wealthy relative to California and the nation.
-This equates to an annual income of $271,712 for a family of four.
-However, Inverness contains both very wealthy and poor people as well.
+The per capita income in Inverness in 2022 was $99,782, which is wealthy relative to California and the nation.
+This equates to an annual income of $399,128 for a family of four.

 The people who call Inverness home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Inverness residents report their race to be White.
-Important ancestries of people in Inverness include German, English, Russian, Irish, and Scottish.
+Important ancestries of people in Inverness include English, German, Scottish, Russian, and Irish.

 The most common language spoken in Inverness is English.
 Other important languages spoken here include Spanish and Polish.